 SNI / IP-Address – When you connect to a server over HTTPS, the URL you’re requesting is encrypted and invisible to network observers.
 However, observers can see both the IP address you’re connecting to, and the hostname you’re requesting on that server (via the Server Name Indication ClientHello extension).

-TLS 1.3 proposes a means of SNI-encryption, but (unless you’re using something like Tor) an observer is likely to be able to guess which server you’re visiting using only the target IP address.
-In most cases, a network observer will also see the plaintext of the hostname when your client looks up its IP address via the DNS protocol (maybe fixed someday).
+TLS 1.3 proposes a means of SNI-encryption (Encrypted SNI), but (unless you’re using something like Tor) an observer is likely to be able to guess which server you’re visiting using only the target IP address.
+In most cases, a network observer will also see the plaintext of the hostname when your client looks up its IP address via the DNS protocol (DNS over HTTPS aims to address).

 Data Length – When you connect to a server over HTTPS, the data you send and receive is encrypted.
 However, in the majority of cases, no attempt is made to mask the length of data sent or received, meaning that an attacker with knowledge of the site may be able to determine what content you’re browsing on that site.
 Protocols like HTTP/2 offer built-in options to generate padding frames to mask payload length, and sites can undertake efforts (Twitter manually pads avatar graphics to fixed byte lengths) to help protect privacy.
 More generally, traffic analysis attacks make use of numerous characteristics of your traffic to attempt to determine what you’re up to; these are used by real-world attackers like the Great Firewall of China.
 Attacks like BREACH make use of the fact that when compression is in use, leaking just the size of data can also reveal the content of the data; mitigations are non-trivial.